 1. Place the file band around the bandwheels and insert one (1) end through the table center plate.
 The band's cutting edges should point downward.
-File length is 153 inches (3886.2 mm).
 2. Hold the yellow lock rivet segment in your left hand.
 Then: (a) Depress the spring steel band tip held in the right hand; (b) Allow the rivet head to slip into the slotted hole and slide into the slot's small end; (c) Straighten the file band to allow the spring steel end to snap over the dowel.